auraphp/Aura.Http/README.md

 Aura HTTP
 =========

-The Aura HTTP package provides objects to build and send HTTP requests and responses.
+The Aura HTTP package provides objects to build and transport HTTP requests and responses.

 Getting Started With Response